Stochastic port--Hamiltonian systems

-In order to carry out a formal generalization to PHS to consider stochastic perturbation we will start from a geometric formulation of PHS, exploiting the coordinate--free definition of PHS in terms of Poisson or Leibniz bracket.
-We stress that this is not the usual starting point in defining PHS, nonetheless it emphasizes main features and mathematical aspects that \textit{stochastic PHS} should enjoy, giving first insights into a general definition of \textit{implicit stochastic PHS}.
+\fc{In order to provide a rigorous generalization of PHS able to take into account for stochastic perturbations, we first consider a geometric formulation of PHS.
+In particular, we exploit the coordinate--free definition of PHS in terms of Poisson or Leibniz brackets.} We would like to underline that this is not the usual starting point in defining PHS; nevertheless, it emphasizes the main features and mathematical aspects that \textit{stochastic PHSs} should enjoy, giving first insights into a general definition of \textit{implicit stochastic PHS}.
+Therefore, within the present section, we are going to introduce \textit{Hamiltonian dynamics} in Poisson and Leibniz manifolds. \fc{Since latter topic is well established in literature}, we limit ourselves to recall the fundamental results to give the reader a self contained treatment, while we refer to \cite{GBR, Holm1,Holm5,Olv,Vai} for an in-depth analysis of the topic from a pure deterministic perspective.

-We are in present section to introduce \textit{Hamiltonian dynamics} in Poisson and Leibniz manifolds; we will not enter into details, being a well established topic in literature, but we will only recall main facts and refer the reader to \cite{Holm1,Holm5,Olv,Vai} to a deep treatment of the topic from a pure deterministic perspective.
-We stress that contents of the present section have already been established in literature and they are only to be intended to make the present work as much as self contained as possible.